synthizer/synthizer/manual/src/concepts/lingering.md

 Lingering doesn't keep related objects alive.
 For example a `BufferGenerator` that is lingering still goes silent if the buffer attached to it is destroyed.

-As with pausing this procedure is usually bound as an instance method.
+As with pausing, bindings usually make this an instance method.